 The great Faux Pas of China.

 1. Spitting- they spit where they want, whenever they want.
-Inside and out.
-Check the direction of the wind before standing behind somebody.
+Inside and

 2. Apartment plumbing is medieval and is a system all of its own.
 Beware.